himanshusinghdev20/javascript1-learn/README.md

 # javascript1-learn
-A code repo for JavaScript series at chai or code javaScript is used for create user interface
+A code repo for JavaScript series at chai or code javaScript is used for create user interface(Himanshu singh)